ab10002/somfy/README.md

-# Somfy plugin for Domoticz
+# Somfy plugin for Domoticz - Beta version

 To install plugin